Encoding classical information into quantum resources: Main results

 Our main goal is to encode a message $m$, chosen uniformly at random from the set $\M=\{1,\dots,M\}$, using a $d$-dimensional quantum state $\rho$ and a constrained set of quantum channels, described by Eqs.~\eqref{eq:constr_1}-\eqref{eq:constr_2}, so that this message can be faithfully recovered later up to average probability of error $\epsilon$.
-We are thus looking for an encoder in terms of the set of quantum channels $\{\E_m\}_{m\in\M}$ that are encodings into resources destroyed by some fixed channel $\D$; and a decoder specified by a quantum measurement described by the POVM elements $\{E_m\}_{m\in\M}$, such that
+We are thus looking for an encoder in terms of a set of quantum channels $\{\E_m\}_{m\in\M}$ that are encodings into resources destroyed by some fixed channel $\D$; and a decoder specified by a quantum measurement described by the POVM elements $\{D_m\}_{m\in\M}$, such that

 i.e., the average probability of incorrectly decoding the message is smaller then $\epsilon$.
-We are interested in maximal allowed value of $M$ for given $\rho$ and $\epsilon$.
-Of special importance is the case when we deal with $N$ independent and identically distributed copies of a state $\rho$, i.e., when we encode into $\rho^{\otimes N}$.
-Then, the aim is to find the optimal rate $R$ for encoding information into resources of quantum systems,
+We are interested in the maximal allowed value of $M$ for given $\rho$ and $\epsilon$.
+Of special importance is the case when we deal with $N$ independent and identically distributed copies of a state $\rho$, i.e., when we encode into $\rho^{\otimes N}$ using encodings into resources destroyed by $\D^{\otimes N}$.
+Then, the aim is to find the optimal rate $R$ (in bits per resource use) for encoding information into resources of quantum states,

 and, in particular, to understand its asymptotic behavior as $N\rightarrow\infty$.
+Here and throughout, $\log$ refers to the binary logarithm.

 In order to present our results, we first need to introduce several entropic quantities.
 The relative entropy $D$ between density matrices $\rho$ and $\sigma$ is defined by~\cite{umegaki62}